interactions-py/molter/README.md

 **NOTE**: This is a work in progress!
 Some things may be broken, and some things may not work as they should.
 More features need to be added, too.

-**NOTE 2**: As of right now, this code has *only* been tested on 3.10 so far.
-Take a look at [Toricane's `interactions-message-commands`](https://github.com/Toricane/interactions-message-commands) if you want guaranteed message command support for older versions.

 ## Installation

 ```